 Loyalist College was the first college in Canada to have a laboratory licensed by Health Canada to conduct cannabis research and analytical testing, and the first college in Ontario to have a research license renewed for five years and analytical license renewed for three years.

-COMING SOON: Our laboratory space has expanded to 5,100 square feet and we are in the process of installing $1.5M of new equipment.
+NOW OPEN: Our laboratory space has expanded to 5,100 square feet and we are finishing installing $1.5M of new equipment.

 VIEW OUR LATEST WEBINARS